 Our program serves school age children from 3-26 years with physical, cognitive and emotional disabilities.
-We are also expanding our program to include a session for Veterans called Heroes with Horses.
-At this time we have a riding weight limit of 180 lbs.
+At this time we have a riding weight limit of 150 lbs.

 Most classes are mounted and the groups range from 2 to 5 riders.
 The riders spend close to 45 minutes on the horse after spending time preparing as the class is an hour long.
 Riders sign up for 4 lessons.
 They may sign up for more than one session in a summer if there is availability.

 Our instructors are certified by PATH International, which is the international organization that is a guide and resource for the work with people with disabilities – cognitive, physical, and emotional – and horses.

 The application process includes an intake with our therapist and instructor at the barn.
 The rider will be introduced to the barn, fitted for and asked to wear a helmet, and also will meet some of our horses.
 There is a required physician’s referral and a school IEP if available.